ninjadan56/Midterm-Comp-Photo/README.md

 # Midterm-Comp-Photo
-The image that is right below the Design Doc is the original Image.
+The image that is not in any folder is the original, so the one that is at the bottom.
 All other images are in the folders with supporting files.